Reethika-wq/AGROAI-platform/README.md

 3.  **Neural Inference:**
     *   The **Pest Module** runs the image through a PyTorch model.
     *   The **Plant Module** runs the image through a TensorFlow/Keras CNN (Convolutional Neural Network).
-4.  **Decision Support:** The model outputs a class prediction and a confidence percentage (e.g., "Tomato Late Blight: 98%").

 ---